 Other Ways to Reach Straight Talk Wireless Customer Service

-Our research shows that Straight Talk does some monitoring of social media channels and comment boards, so a rep may reach out to help address a complaint in response to a posted comment.
+Our research shows that Straight Talk does some monitoring of social media channels and comment boards (and our own comment section below), so a rep may reach out to help address a complaint in response to a posted comment.
 If Twitter and Facebook aren't for you, we found an email address: ST.CorpResolutionTeam@straighttalk.com that may be helpful in getting questions answered.
 When reporting an issue with phone service, it's important to include your phone number and the serial number of your phone in the email.

 Readers, what do you think of Straight Talk Wireless service?
 Do you have any further pros or cons to add to our review?
 Please add to the discussion in our comments below.